WhitespaceVentures/eamli-operator-docs/Postgresql.md

 PostgreSQL is used as the primary persistant storage for eamli.

 ## PostgreSQL operator
-There is no official PostgreSQL operator, but thankful the guys over at [crunch data](https://www.crunchydata.com/) have provided a great operator we can use, that is available directly from the Openshift OperatorHub (See [https://access.crunchydata.com/documentation/postgres-operator/v5/](https://access.crunchydata.com/documentation/postgres-operator/v5/)).
+There is no official PostgreSQL operator, but thankful the guys over at [Crunchy Data](https://www.crunchydata.com/) have provided a great operator we can use, that is available directly from the Openshift OperatorHub (See [https://access.crunchydata.com/documentation/postgres-operator/v5/](https://access.crunchydata.com/documentation/postgres-operator/v5/)).

 For the purpose of the quickstart guide, we will spin up a minimal, single node, PostgreSQL cluster within the same kubernetes cluster as the eamli operator (In production environments, you would want at minimum of 2 nodes, and potentionally install the operator and PostgreSQL cluster, within its own namespace).